NickRycar/patch-management/README.md

 ### patch-management::audit

-* Installs an OHAI plugin (based on the rackerlabs 'packages' plugin: https://github.com/rackerlabs/ohai-plugins/tree/master/plugins) that will catalog installed packages for evaluation.
-Provides a node['software'] automatic attribute that lists installed packages and their versions.

 * Iterates through the hash specified in node['patch-management']['packages'] and sets a node['patch-management']['patched'] boolean to true if all packages are installed and of the correct version or later, or false if any are not present, or of a version different than the one specified in the attribute hash.

 ### patch-management::remediate

 * Iterates through the hash specified in node['patch-management']['packages'] and ensures that the packages contained theirein are installed and at least the version specified in the hash.
 Installs packages that aren't present, upgrades those that are below the specified version.

-Will set node['patch-management']['patched'] to true if it completes without issue.
+* Will re-run patch-managment::audit to ensure that node['patch-management']['patched'] is properly set.

 Usage
 -----